rmoliva/ockham/README.md

 * `can(transition)`: Returns true if the current state can do the transition.
 * `cannot(transition)`: Returns true if the current state cannot do the transition.
 * `currentState()`: Returns the complete name (taking care of inheritance) of the current state.
-* `deferTransition(transition, options)`: Defer a transition to be fullfiled once the current transition has finished.
+* `deferTransition(transition, options)`: Defer a transition to be fulfilled once the current transition has finished.
 * `doTransition(transition, options)`: Execute transition in the current state.
 * `is(state)`: Return true if the current state is the passed state.